qlassalle/ElementsRecorder/README.md

 * Don't forget the `;` at the end of your queries!!

 # Features to add
-* Resource deletion should delete entries in tag_resource table
 * Rating should have a maximum
 * Expired JWT should not throw any exception
 ...